Goliath Season 3: A Means to an End

 Amazon Studios

-Wyatt has only a few lines, but they’re good.
+Wyatt has only a few lines but they’re good.
 I’ll show you mine if you show me yours,” he says to Marisol as he introduces himself.
 If you can handle it,” she replies.
 With both arms tied behind my back, my dear,” is his pertinent response.
 You’ll need to have watched Season 2 to appreciate the meaning.

 There’s also a storyline re-introducing Janet (played by Lauren Tom, Ross’s girlfriend from Friends) who is McBride’s co-hostage from Season 2.
 Janet is the reason McBride visits the casino for the first time (the visit he can’t remember).
 She is also responsible for reminding McBride that they met Spencer Jackson (the corrupt official who brokered the secret water deal) at an all-night party during their casino trip.

-McBride’s former colleague J.T. (played by Paul Williams) who works mostly in isolation now, returns in his Winnebago, busying around in the shadows and tracking people down like no-one else can.
+McBride’s former colleague J.T. (played by Paul Williams) who mostly works in isolation now, returns in his Winnebago, busying around in the shadows and tracking people down like no-one else can.
 His insight leads him rightly to point out that “nothing here is what it seems”.

 J.T.’s time is taken up tracking down secretary Delores after she suddenly disappears from the Water Board office, turning up as a waitress at a remote aerodrome.
 With the promise of anonymity, she hands over copies of the Big Sur NDAs to J.T. and McBride.